A list of characters from the Manga and Anime series Sket Dance. Beware of unmarked spoilers.

 - Not So Stoic: Usually stoic but will get flustered when appropriate, like when students accidentally drink his potions or when he has an... unusual meal with his daughter and Remi at a restaurant (revealed to have been a plot to make him drink the love drug).
 In Chapter 273 he also breaks down at he and Remi's "wedding" ceremony organised by his homeroom, going on a rant that they're embarrassing the two of them and he doesn't even like school - but he then tears up, being really happy they'd do this much for him.

 - Official Couple: Becomes engaged to Remi Misora, a teaching assistant he's been helping out and has shown concern for (such as the time she has a date with a pervert he used to be classmates with).
-They end getting married much time later in the series.
+They end getting married time later in the series and are hinted to have a child in the ending.

 - Reed Richards Is Useless: Chuuma-sensei has, on his way to inventing an effective hair restoration topical (which alone would net him billions), a freaking de-aging potion!
 Its only flaw?
 That it might be permanent!
 It's strictly Played for Laughs.